DragonMinded/libdragon/boot/README.md

 ELF file.
 If your application require sections to be available at runtime, then you will need to handle compression in some other means (or modify `n64elfcompress`).

+NOTE: at the moment of writing, `n64elfcompress` does not support ELFs with headers in 64-bit format.

 #### Format details